 What is Strangles In Horses?

-What Is Strangles in Horses?
+What is Strangles in Horses?

 Strangles is caused by the bacterium Streptococcus equi.
 This pathogen primarily infects the upper respiratory tract of horses, leading to a range of distressing symptoms.
 The disease is characterised by fever, nasal discharge, and swollen lymph nodes that can develop into painful abscesses.
 In severe cases, strangles can lead to complications such as difficulty breathing or swallowing, which can pose a serious risk to a horse’s life.